THE CASTLE AND ITS HISTORY

 Christian era

-After the conquest of the city by the Christians, the Islamic walls would be repaired by Ferdinand III, who began the construction of a new fortress on the highest part of the old Muslim fortress.
-This smaller but defensively more powerful fortress would be known by the Christians as the New Alcazar (New fortress).
-The works of this new fortification would begin in the middle of the XIII century, continuing its construction during the reign of Alfonso X and Fernando IV.
-Thus, during the entire medieval Christian period, three fortifications would coexist on the top of the hill:
+After the conquest of the city by the Christians, the Islamic walls were enhenced by Ferdinand III, who began the construction of a new fortress on the highest part of the old Muslim fortress.
+This smaller but defensively more powerful fortress was known by the Christians as the New Alcazar (New fortress).
+The castle’s works began in the middle of the XIII century and they continued for many years and over the centuries; rooms and fortifications were added, also during the reign of Alfonso X and Fernando IV and later.
+Thus, in the whole medieval Christian period, there were three fortifications on the top of the hill: The New Alcazar (New Fortress), known as Alcazar Viejo (Old Fortress) (with the remains of the old Islamic fortification) and a fortified area also from the Muslim period known as Abrehui Castle.
+During the 15th century, the New Alcazar or Santa Catalina Castle, became home to the Constable of Castile Miguel Lucas de Iranzo and his family for short periods of time.

 The War of the Indepence